shonn2nd/starter-academic-mac/content/authors/admin/_index.md

   url: https://www-en.ntut.edu.tw/
 ---

 Dr. Shonn Cheng received his Ph.D. in Educational Studies at The Ohio State University (USA) in summer 2019.
 Thereafter, he pursued one-year postdoctoral training at Virginia Commonwealth University (USA).
 During 2020-2022, he worked as an Assistant Professor in the Department of Instructional Systems Design and Technology at Sam Houston State University (USA).
-Currently, Dr. Cheng is an Assistant Professor in the Graduate Institute of Technological and Vocational Education at National Taipei University of Technology (Taiwan).
-Dr. Cheng does not know what his research interest is.
+Currently, Dr. Cheng is an Assistant Professor in the Graduate Institute of Technological and Vocational Education at National Taipei University of Technology (Taiwan)..

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.